Our story

 We continue to build on the immense legacy of past committees - the many volunteers who quietly made their own contribution to our community, our surrounds, well-being and safety.

 The Community Centre today is now a vibrant hub.
-It's home to the Maurice Potter History Room, Community Library, Iron Plot Community Garden, Pot of Luck Op Shop, South Arm Community Market and SAPRA as well as host to other groups like the South Arm Songsters and a base for our Community Emergency Response Team (CERT).
+It's home to the Maurice Potter History Room, Community Library, Iron Plot Community Garden, Pot of Luck Op Shop, South Arm Community Market and SAPRA, as well as host to other groups like the South Arm Songsters and a base for our Community Emergency Response Team (CERT).

 Whilst the Centre is a big part of our work, we also continue the advocacy work begun in 1989 by following up on community issues, auspicing grants for smaller groups, providing advice and mentoring for other groups or just lending support when needed.
-And of course, community issues like roads, services etc will always be part of what SAPRA does, three plus decades on!

-Our committee and many other volunteers are a great mix of people, each contributing what they can to make our community a better place.
+Our committee and other volunteers are a great mix of people, each contributing what they can to make our community a better place.
 We all have different lives, skills, personalities and connections – binding us is a deep love is of this place and the people that make it so special.

 Achievements and projects